Ph.D., Geography, Ohio State University

-Fang Ren holds a joint faculty position between the College and the School of Business.
+Fang Ren holds a joint faculty position between the College and the School of Business & Society.
 She teaches GIS courses on GIS fundamentals, spatial statistics and analysis, GIS for business, and GIS project scope and development.
 She has supervised a variety of graduate projects that applied cutting-edge GIS technologies and advanced location analytics.

 In addition to supporting the GIS Program development and campus-wide GIS-related activities and initiatives, Ren has also engaged in professional services in the wider community.
 Her efforts include serving on the review panel for the National Science Foundation's Computing Research Infrastructure program and the Education Committee for the International Association of Chinese Professionals in Geographic Information Sciences.